|

 as he reminisces about old Syosset.
 We placed excerpts from this 1991 tape throughout Scrapbook.

-You may have to temporarily disable your firewall in order to access the sound
+You may have to disable your firewall temporarily in order to access the sound

 files.

-Look for the
+Look for the signs.

 If you live in Syosset, visit the library to borrow